wp-plugins/db-cache-reloaded/readme.txt

 = How do I know my blog is being cached? =

 Check your cache directory wp-content/tmp/ for cache files.
 Check the load statistics in footer.
-Also you can set DBC_DEBUG to true in db-cache.php file to display as hidden comments on your html page, what queries were loaded from cache and what from mysql.
+Also you can set DBC_DEBUG to true in db-cache-reloaded.php file to display as hidden comments on your html page, what queries were loaded from cache and what from mysql.

 = What does this plugin do? =